 A: No. Encrypted resources in one region cannot be used in a different region, because a KMS key belongs to the region in which it was created.

 Q: Is there a charge for encrypting volumes on Amazon WorkSpaces?

 A: There is no additional charge for encrypting volumes on WorkSpaces, however you will have to pay standard AWS KMS charges for KMS API requests and any custom CMKs that are used to encrypt WorkSpaces.
 Please see AWS KMS pricing here.
 Please note that the Amazon WorkSpaces services makes a maximum of five API calls to the KMS service upon launching, restarting or rebuilding a single WorkSpace.

 A: Yes.
 You can use KMS to rotate your custom CMKs.
 You can configure a custom CMK that you create to be automatically rotated by KMS on an annual basis.
 There is no impact to WorkSpaces encrypted before the CMK rotation, they will work as expected.

 A: Amazon WorkSpaces Application Manager (Amazon WAM) offers a fast, flexible, and secure way for you to deploy and manage applications for Amazon WorkSpaces with Windows.
 Amazon WAM accelerates software deployment, upgrades, patching, and retirement by packaging Microsoft Windows desktop applications into virtualized application containers that run as though they are natively installed.

 Q: How are Amazon WAM applications delivered to users?

-Amazon WAM delivers desktop apps to users' WorkSpaces with Windows as virtualized app containers using a unique cloud delivery technology.
-The applications execute on a WorkSpace from within the virtualized container and provide performance similar to natively-installed applications.
+A: Amazon WAM delivers desktop apps to users' WorkSpaces with Windows as virtualized app containers using a unique cloud delivery technology.
+The applications run on a WorkSpace from within the virtualized container and provide performance similar to natively-installed applications.